-3.2 New Course Proposal in Human Rights: HMRT 3803: Human Rights of the Child
+New Course Proposal: HMRT 3803 Human Rights of the Child

-The following new course proposal (revised 26/08/16) was submitted by the Director of the Human Rights Program:
+The following new course proposal was submitted by the Director of the Human Rights Program:

 - 1. Type of proposal.
 The intended outcome of this proposal is to create a regular offering out of the proposed course.
 This would be a new course, not one that is simply being revised.
 It is not a course that will replace another course.
 It will allow the Human Rights Program to offer their own course on Child and Youth Rights rather than telling students to take another department's course (and one that is not offered on a regular basis). - 2.
 Course name and proposed number.
 Human Rights of the Child HMRT 3803. - 3.
 Calendar description.
 This course examines the legal human rights structures in Canada and internationally, as they apply to children and adolescents in unique and rapidly evolving ways.
 The primary focus is on domestic human rights legislation under provincial and federal human rights Acts.
-Various legal regimes, both local and international, related to immigration/refugee law, privacy law, health law, criminal law, education law, Aboriginal law, child welfare law, and other areas will be surveyed.
-Prerequisites: HMRT 1006; or by permission of the Instructor. - 4.
+Various legal regimes, both local and international, related to immigration/refugee law, privacy law, health law, criminal law, education law, Aboriginal law, child welfare law, and other areas will be surveyed. - 4.
 Theme or category grouping.
 In the calendar, Human Rights of the Child would be listed under human rights as an elective under section a, the social issues section of the elective groups students may choose in the human rights program. - 5.
 Impact on program requirements.
 Other than being an elective for students to choose, there is no impact on the program requirements in human rights by offering Human Rights of the Child.
 It is a course that students have asked for repeatedly.
-The addition of the course is likely to have a positive impact on course enrollment.

-- 6. Cross listing.
+The addition of the course is likely to have a positive impact on course enrollment. - 6.
+Cross listing.
 This course is currently not cross-listed with any other department.
 We do have the criminology course on Youth Rights cross-listed, but believe it is time to offer our own course with topics more geared towards our students needs. - 7.
 Rationale for the course.
 Since arriving at STU, students have been requesting a course from the human rights program on child and youth rights that would be offered on a regular basis.
 The need is for a course that would look at the specific articles of the UN's Convention on the Rights of the Child, but would go much further, also looking at legal regimes in place domestically to allow for our students to become advocates for youth rights.
 Furthermore, human rights students want to take human rights courses.
 Currently, however, there is only one survey course for human rights social issues directly under the program.
-This course would help fill a void often complained about. - 8.
-Instructor's name.
-There are two instructors who could teach the course.
-Mr. Gavin Kotze is a part time instructor in the program.
-Kotze works for the Office of the Child and Youth Advocate for the province of New Brunswick and is an expert in the topics to be covered.
-Dr. Christina Szurlej recently took a summer course on Child and Youth Rights (that Mr. Kotze was involved in putting together).
-In years where a instructor was unavailable, Dr. Szurlej would be able to step in to teach the course. - 9.
+This course would help fill a void often complained about.

+- 8. Instructor's name.
+Dr. Christina Szurlej or a qualified part-time instructor. - 9.
 Course description.
 This course focuses on the rights of children and youth.
 Minors are greatly protected with a plethora of rights guaranteed by the United Nations Convention on the Rights of the Child that are usually granted to only those who have reached the age of maturity in their home countries.
 Through a series of articles, books, legal documents, and case studies, students will learn during the course of the semester how Canada is doing in meeting its legal obligations to minors under international law.
 Foreign jurisdictions for comparisons will also be examined.